Heat Stress Engineering

 • 01

-33% better impact absorption.
-Koroyd outperforms EPS in both direct and oblique impact tests by absorbing up to 78% of material thickness — versus 60% in EPS.
+Better impact absorption.
+Koroyd outperforms EPS in both direct and oblique impact tests by absorbing up to 78% of material thickness constantly — versus 60% in EPS, resulting in 48% less energy transferred to the head.

 • 02

 Continuous cross-ventilation.
-Open-cell tube geometry channels hot air away from the scalp instead of insulating it against the head.
+Open-cell tube geometry channels hot air away from the scalp instead of insulating it against the head, and enables cool air from the outside to vent in.

 • 03